-Several scholarships, of varying amounts, are awarded to international students entering First Year of any undergraduate program in the Faculty.
+Several scholarships, of varying amounts, are awarded to international students entering First year of any undergraduate program in the Faculty.
 Candidates must be enrolled in a secondary school outside of Canada.
 Decision is made on the basis of exceptional academic record and demonstrated leadership through involvement in the school or the broader community.
-The award may be renewable for the duration of the degree (up to 4 years) provided a minimum 75% average is maintained.
+The award may be renewable for the duration of the degree (up to four years) provided recipients maintain good academic standing and full-time registration.